EMI-Group/evox/docs/source/guide/developer/1-modulebase.md

 ### Examples

-An example of one module inherited from the {class}`ModuleBase <evox.core.module.ModuleBase>` is like:
+An example of one module inherited from the {doc}`ModuleBase <apidocs/evox/evox.core.module>` is like:

 ```python
 class ExampleModule(ModuleBase):